iotserver24/codex/website/docs/models.md

 # Supported AI Models

-CodeX supports a comprehensive range of AI models from multiple providers, giving you unparalleled flexibility for different coding tasks and requirements.
+Xibe AI supports a comprehensive range of AI models from multiple providers, giving you unparalleled flexibility for different coding tasks and requirements.
 With **40+ models** across **8+ providers**, you can choose the perfect AI for any development task.

 ## Quick Model Selection